Nishantbro/To-do-List/README.md

 To-Do List

-A simple and intuitive To-Do List application built with  HTML, CSS, JavaScript.
+A simple and intuitive To-Do List application built with  HTML and CSS

-Features
+Features-

 - Create, edit, and delete tasks
 - Mark tasks as completed